Human warmth, creative chaos...(the studio) captures the way designers like to work. It's a livable maker space as a work space.

-After more than 30 years in downtown Portland, Bora is relocating its studio to the Electric Blocks of Portland’s central eastside at SE 3rd and Market.
-The 41,000sf core-and-shell renovation of a former electrical warehouse, known as Volta, will include light-filled, reinvigorated space for Bora’s new workplace as well as other tenants.
+After more than 30 years in downtown Portland, Bora relocated its studio to the Electric Blocks of Portland’s central eastside at SE 3rd and Market.
+The 41,000sf core-and-shell renovation of a former electrical warehouse, known as Volta, includes light-filled, reinvigorated space for Bora’s new workplace as well as other tenants.

-With the core and shell targeting LEED Platinum and Bora’s studio tenant improvement pursuing Net Zero Carbon, energy will be mitigated by off-site photovoltaic paneling, daylighting strategies, operable windows, and active user monitoring.
-An accessible entry along the north side will feature a dynamic art installation of lights, illuminating the street corner in this growing neighborhood of workplace, restaurants, and public transit.
+With the core and shell certified LEED Platinum and Bora’s studio tenant improvement pursuing Net Zero Carbon, energy is mitigated by off-site photovoltaic paneling, daylighting strategies, operable windows, and active user monitoring.
+An accessible entry along the north side features a dynamic art installation of lights, illuminating the street corner in this growing neighborhood of workplace, restaurants, and public transit.

-Volta will be complete by the end of 2022 and anticipates Net Zero Carbon certification by the end of 2023.
+Volta opened in early 2023 and anticipates Net Zero Carbon certification by the end of the year.

-The new workplace will demonstrate how a properly sealed and ventilated building can mitigate the rising risk of smoke inundation from climate-change-fueled wildfires.
-Aiming to achieve an infiltration rate below 0.2CFM/sf while benefiting from advanced air filters, the studio can be opened up during times of fair weather, and shut down as needed to protect occupants from excessive pollution.
+The new workplace demonstrates how a properly sealed and ventilated building can mitigate the rising risk of smoke inundation from climate-change-fueled wildfires.
+Aiming to achieve an infiltration rate below 0.2CFM/sf while benefiting from advanced air filters, the studio can be opened up during times of fair weather, and shut down as needed to protect occupants from excessive pollution. (more here)

 14,579 sf (Bora studio)

 IIDA Oregon, 2023 Best in Category (Corporate)

 IIDA Oregon, 2023 Impact Award for Equity + Inclusion